 Our main sample includes countries that were not members of the GATT/WTO in 1991 and/or 2003.
-WITS provides no information on the tariff applied by Mexico to imports from these countries, so we have used data on Mexican MFN tariffs to construct the variable $\Delta Preferential\ Tariff_j$ .
-In online Appendix Tables XV-XVI we show that the results of our triple-difference regressions are unaffected when excluding these countries.
+WITS provides no information on the tariff applied by Mexico to imports from these countries, so we have used data on Mexican MFN tariffs to construct the variable $\Delta Preferential\ Tariff_j$.
+In Tables XV-XVI we show that the results of our triple-difference regressions are unaffected when excluding these countries.42

-Instrumenting NAFTA Rules with CUSFTA Rules.-As mentioned in the introduction, if policymakers manipulate RoO to protect domestic producers, we would expect them to set stricter rules in sectors characterized by a stronger increase in import competition.
-This type of endogeneity would work against us, making it harder to identify the trade-diverting effect of RoO.
+Instrumenting NAFTA rules with CUSFTA rules

+As mentioned in the introduction, if policymakers manipulate RoO to protect domestic producers, we would expect them to set stricter rules in sectors characterized by a stronger increase in import competition.
+This type of endogeneity would work against us, making it harder to identify the trade diverting effect of RoO.

-The advantage of focusing on Mexico is that NAFTA RoO were to a large extent inherited from those contained in CUSFTA.
+The advantage of focusing on Mexico is that NAFTA RoO were to a large extent inherited from those contained in the CUSFTA agreement.
 Still, it might be the case that some of the modifications introduced during the NAFTA negotiations reflected pressure by import-competing producers.
 This should not be a serious concern for our results, given that the triple-difference approach allows us to control for product-level trends.

-Nevertheless, we have verified that our results are robust to using CUSFTA RoO as an instrument for NAFTA RoO.
-The rules contained in the two agreements are highly correlated, which makes the instrument very strong: the correlation between the treatment variables is 0.97 for $RoO_j^1$ and $RoO_j^2$ , and 0.98 for $RoO_j^3$ .
-Online Appendix Tables XVII-XVIII show that the results of triple-difference regressions are robust to using the rules contained in CUSFTA as an instrument for NAFTA rules.
+Nevertheless, we have verified that our results are robust to using CUSFTA RoO as an instrument for NAFTA RoO.43 The rules contained in the two agreements are highly correlated, which makes the instrument very strong: the correlation between the treatment variables is 0.97 for RoO_j^1 and RoO_j^2 , and 0.98 for RoO_j^3 .44 Appendix Tables XVII-XVIII